Skip to content

 • Exact GitHub issue/PR numbers that will be created

-After successful dry-run, use migrate subcommand to perform actual migration
+After successful dry-run, use migrate subcommand (without --dry-run) to perform actual migration

 Migrates repository data from Bitbucket to GitHub with intelligent handling of different content types.